altocodenl/tagaway/readme.md

    - Show year tags.
    - Show only one year tag if one is selected.
    - Show month tags only when a year tag is selected.
 When a month tag is selected, show the other available months as selectable and remove the current month if another month is selected.
+   - When a year tag is removed from the query, also remove the month tag.
+   - When all tags are removed from the current query and there is a selection, remove the selection.
    - When querying untagged tag, remove non-year and non-geo tags.
 When querying normal tag, remove untagged tag.
    - When modifying pivs with `untagged` in the query, add button for confirming operation ("Mark As Organized"); show alert if user navigates away.
    - See list of tags.